Alcohol and cancer

 Is alcohol fattening?

-Being overweight is also a risk for developing many types of cancers, including bowel, kidney, liver, gallbladder, pancreas, oesophagus, endometrium (lining of the womb), ovary, breast (after menopause) and prostate (advanced).
+Being above a healthy weight is also a risk for developing many types of cancers, including bowel, kidney, liver, gallbladder, pancreas, oesophagus, endometrium (lining of the womb), ovary, breast (after menopause) and prostate (advanced).

-Alcoholic drinks represent ’empty kilojoules’ – that is, alcoholic drinks are high in energy (kilojoules) but low in nutritional value, especially when added to sugary mixer drinks.
-If you drink alcohol in addition to your normal dietary intake without reducing the kilojoules you eat, you may gain weight.
+Alcoholic drinks represent ’empty kilojoules’ – that is, they are high in energy (kilojoules) but low in nutritional value, especially when added to sugary mixer drinks.
+If you use alcohol in addition to your normal dietary intake without reducing the kilojoules you eat, you may gain weight.

 Tips for drinking less